 The jeopardy arises out of a failure to carry out the compact or funding agreement.

-663.655 If the Secretary terminates a PSFA immediately, when must the Secretary provide the Tribe with a hearing?
+663.655 If the Secretary reassumes a PSFA immediately, when must the Secretary provide the Tribe with a hearing?

 In accordance with 23 U.S.C.
-207(f)(2)(D)(ii), if the Secretary immediately terminates a compact or funding agreement (or portion thereof), the Secretary shall provide the Tribe subject to the compact or agreement with a hearing on the record not later than 10 days after the date of such termination, unless the Tribe and the Secretary agree to an extension or agree that a hearing is not necessary.
+207(f)(2)(D)(ii), if the Secretary immediately reassumes a compact or funding agreement (or portion thereof), the Secretary shall provide the Tribe subject to the compact or agreement with a hearing on the record not later than 10 days after the date of such termination, unless the Tribe and the Secretary agree to an extension or agree that a hearing is not necessary.

-§ 663.656 What is the Secretary’s burden of proof for a hearing or appeal of a decision to terminate a compact or funding agreement (or portion thereof) under the subpart?
+§ 663.656 What is the Secretary’s burden of proof for a hearing or appeal of a decision to reassume a compact or funding agreement (or portion thereof) under the subpart?

 The Secretary shall have the burden of proof in demonstrating by clear and convincing evidence the validity of the grounds for the termination.

-§ 663.657 To what extent may the Secretary require a Tribe to return property that was provided by the Secretary under the compact or funding agreement and used in the operation of the terminated program?
+§ 663.657 To what extent may the Secretary require a Tribe to return property that was provided by the Secretary under the compact or funding agreement and used in the operation of the reassumed program?

-On the effective date of any termination, the Tribe, shall, at the option of the Secretary deliver to the Secretary property and equipment provided by the Secretary under the compact or funding agreement, to the extent the property was used to directly carry out the reassumed program, service, function, or activity (or portion thereof), provided that at the time of termination the property has a per item current fair market value, in excess of $5,000 at the time of the termination.
+On the effective date of any reassumption, the Tribe, shall, at the option of the Secretary deliver to the Secretary property and equipment provided by the Secretary under the compact or funding agreement, to the extent the property was used to directly carry out the reassumed program, service, function, or activity (or portion thereof), provided that at the time of termination the property has a per item current fair market value, in excess of $5,000 at the time of the termination.

 § 663.658 Upon termination, what happens to the funding associated with the terminated portions of a compact or funding agreement?

-After a finding resulting in termination, the Secretary may reassume the unobligated and unexpended funds associated with the reassumed PSFAs and transfer the funding in accordance with xxx.320.
+After a finding resulting in termination, the Secretary may reassume the unobligated and unexpended funds, less close-out costs, associated with the reassumed PSFAs and transfer the funding in accordance with xxx.320.

 Subpart J - DISCLAIMERS